-Processing gasses, particularly exotic varieties, can be quite expensive.
-Computer-controlled gas assist technology by ULS minimizes waste by directing the gasses locally, to the processing point.
+Processing gases, particularly exotic varieties, can be quite expensive.
+Computer-controlled gas assist technology by ULS minimizes waste by directing the gases locally, to the processing point.
 Specialized valves automatically control the rate of gas delivery to further reduce waste.
 These same valves shut off the flow of gas when it is not needed, such as when the laser system is idle or when a particular process does not require its use.
 All of these features reduce the operating costs of using Gas Assist.

 Increased System Safety

 There are some materials that can cause safety concerns when used without gas assist.
 The gasses can remove flammable debris from the processing point, extinguish flames as they may emerge from the material, and inhibit self-sustaining combustion.
 All of these mechanisms decrease the risk of the material catching fire during processing, which improves system, facility and user safety.